COVID-19: Information & FAQs

 - Group activities will be restricted until further notice.

-- Staff continue to diligently monitor residents/patients for the onset of respiratory symptoms in order to place on precautions as soon as symptoms develop.
+- Staff continue to diligently monitor residents/patients for the onset of respiratory symptoms in order to be placed on precautions as soon as symptoms develop.

 How can families continue to support their loved ones during this difficult period?